MarkBind/markbind/docs/devGuide/workflow.md

 ##### Updating unit tests

-Our unit tests perform fast, stable and comprehensive checks on important behaviors of our classes and functions.
+Our unit tests perform fast, stable, and comprehensive checks on important behaviors of our classes and functions.
 Some existing tests can be found in the `packages/cli/test/unit` and `packages/core/test/unit` directory.
 Where appropriate, unit tests should be added/modified to account for any new/changed functionality.

 ##### Updating functional tests